 Best Practice #3: Train staff to initialize the assets properly.

 Adding assets to the tracking system can be tedious work, but it’s important to pay attention to the details.
 Mistakes here could pollute your data and lead to inaccuracies in customer balances, inventory, billing and safety and compliance.
 Whether your employees perform this task or you hire temporary workers, be sure to train and monitor the staff appropriately.
-It’s a good idea to spot check assets to catch errors before they take a lot of time to fix.
+It’s a good idea to spot check assets to catch asset tagging errors before they take a lot of time to fix.

 Best Practice #4: Make the actions on the mobile device as simple as possible.